fletchcoding/nuereview/README.md

 The site is connected to a Firebase/Firestore backend.

 # TODO:
-- Seperate authenticated routes from inital page to allow for creation.
 - Home page description of the system
 - Profile page for user
     - Side tab link off .page css